Phanindra-Kumar-Allada/translation_project/README.md

 # Dependencies
 Pandas: For data manipulation and storage.
 numpy: For handling arrays.
-tkinter: For building the graphical user interface.
+tkinter: This is used to build the graphical user interface.
-googletrans: For interfacing with the Google Translate API.
+googletrans: This is for interfacing with the Google Translate API.

 # Setup
 1. Navigate to the project directory: